Starting a blog for the first time is an amazing, yet intimidating experience.

 - MyStock Photos – Similar to Unsplash, with even more photos.

 Pro Tip: Add charts and graphs when relevant.
-Seeing data visually helps readers process it quickly, and looks really nice in a post.
+It’s actually easy to create charts and graphs with Visualizer and seeing data visually helps readers process it quickly, and looks really nice in a post.

 8. Format your blog post to make you look like an expert